satchelspencer/bilt/readme.md

    - `export` specify what variable to export for standard javascript files.
    - `include` boolean (build only) to include in build or load externally.
    - `nodePath` specify separate path to require instead when executing in the node environment
+   - `minify` bool if to minify just this module
    - *examples*

       ~~~ Javascript